hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 > `**     Swap:      1048572              0        1048572`

-If the swap line shows anything except "0" under **total** , then the swap is ok.
+If the first number on the line starting with "swap" shows anything other than "0", then the swap is ok.
 If everything is ok, then repeat the procedure on RT-8075 (the remote), and then test again the rsync commands.
+***

 Et voilà,

 Gaston Huot